tendan/tendan.github.io/content/about/index.md

 Amateur UI/UX designer.
 Automotive fan, especially the 90s/00s models with some exceptions ([Range Rover Classic](https://en.wikipedia.org/wiki/Range_Rover_Classic) <3).
 Unconventional ways of brewing coffee lover such as AeroPress or drip V60.
 Actually pursuing BSc degree in Automatics & Robotics.

-(picture on the left was created thanks to ControlNet conditioned on *lineart* via Stable Diffusion)